Schools that introduce anti-bullying strategies and punish bullies may be tackling the symptoms of the problem rather than the causes.

 "Focusing on immediate, discrete bullying moments conceals how such incidents are shaped and fuelled by difference stigma," Dr Walton said.
 "Not accounting for social difference, combined with a preoccupation with regulating behaviour ... are pervasive and continued failures in efforts to address bullying in schools."

 Homophobia, in particular, is widespread in schools.
 Leaving comments such as "Your shirt is gay" unchallenged leaves all pupils - not just those who are gay or lesbian - vulnerable to attack.

 So, instead of tackling bullying behaviour, schools should do more to address widespread social fears and anxieties around difference.
 This will cut down not only on bullying but also on those children who turn a blind eye when others are bullied.

-Brenda Stafford, of the anti-bullying charity Kidscape, said it was important for schools to have anti-bullying strategies, even if they did not tackle the causes of victimisation.
+Brenda Stafford, of the anti-bullying charity Kidscape, said schools must have anti-bullying strategies, even if they do not tackle the causes.
 "A lot of schools say they have zero tolerance," she said.
 "But they don't recognise certain types of bullying; then that definition becomes a barrier to action."

 - 'Missing the point: bullying, ethical failure and social responsibility in schools' by Gerald Walton

 Saying "Thank you" when someone opens a door for you is more effective in tackling bullying than punishment, says Marianne Taylor, an educational psychologist with Durham's anti-bullying service who oversees schemes in local schools.